eth-cscs/GPU-Saturation-Scorer/docs/usage.md

 # Usage
-This document details the usage and workflow for the AGI - ALPS GPU Insights profiling utility.
+This document details the usage and workflow for the GSS - GPU saturation scorer profiling utility.

 ## Typical Workflow
 The typical workflow to profile a workload consists of two main steps: